-- 64. The Restaurants are located in San Francisco.
-As the Coronavirus spread, the streets on which the Restaurants are located, and the buildings and objects in and around them, became a breeding ground for the disease. - 65.
-The Orders were issued as a result of physical loss and damage occurring in properties near the Restaurants and all around cities and business districts.
-Prior to the issuance of the Orders, government authorities had been limiting access to other properties on the basis of the Coronavirus, including (but not limited to) sporting arenas, concert venues, and other places where large numbers of people may gather. - 66.
+- 61. The Restaurants are located in San Francisco.
+As the Coronavirus spread, the streets on which the Restaurants are located, and the buildings and objects in and around them, became a breeding ground for the disease. - damage to properties.
+There are numerous individuals who had tested positive for COVID-19, and those numbers continue to grow.
+COVID-19 was and is present in these areas because, for example, it has attached to properties and surfaces on, at, or within properties near the Restaurants; and because COVID-19 was and is being transmitted in or between properties throughout the areas near the Restaurants, including but not limited to transmission through the air, through ventilation systems, or through contact with contaminated surfaces.
+The presence of COVID-19 resulted in and continues to result in direct physical loss, including but not limited to loss of use of properties, as well as direct physical damage to properties, and this direct physical loss and/or direct physical damage prompted the issuance of the Orders.
+Underscoring this, prior to the issuance of the Orders, government authorities had been limiting access to other properties on the basis of the Coronavirus, including (but not limited to) sporting arenas, concert venues, and other places where large numbers of people may gather. - 63.
 The prohibitions and limitations imposed by the Orders prohibited access to, use of, and operations at and by the Restaurants, their employees, and their customers.
-As a result of the Orders, components of the Restaurants became unusable and/or lost the ability to generate income. - 67.
-As a result, the Restaurants lost business income, and suffered other related covered losses (including but not limited to extended business income and extra expenses). - 68.
-COVID-19 is a Covered Cause of Loss under the Policies. - 69.
-The Businessowner's Coverage Form which defines the Policies' Lost Business Income and Civil Authority coverage is a standardized form drafted by the Insurance Services Office ("ISO"). - 70.
-The ISO is a company that drafts standard policy language for use in insurance contracts used by insurers around the country. - 71.
+As a result of the Orders, components of the Restaurants became unusable and/or lost the ability to generate income. - 64.
+As a result, the Restaurants lost business income, and suffered other related covered losses (including but not limited to extended business income and extra expenses). - 65.
+COVID-19 is a Covered Cause of Loss under the Policies. - 66.
+The Businessowner's Coverage Form which defines the Policies' Lost Business Income and Civil Authority coverage is a standardized form drafted by the Insurance Services

+Office ("ISO").
+On information and belief, the form used for the Policy is also used by Defendant for numerous other insurance policies issued by Defendant to the Class members.

+- 67. The ISO is a company that drafts standard policy language for use in insurance contracts used by insurers around the country. - 68.
 In 2006, the ISO drafted a new endorsement, CP 01 40 07 06, acknowledging that claims for business interruption losses would be filed under existing policy language for losses resulting from the presence of disease-causing agents.
-Endorsement CP 01 40 07 06, which other insurers have since incorporated in policies, provides that the insurer "will not pay for loss or damage caused by or resulting from any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease."

-72. When preparing CP 01 40 07 06, ISO, circulated a statement to state insurance regulators that included the following acknowledgement:
+Endorsement CP 01 40 07 06, which other insurers have since incorporated in policies, provides that the insurer "will not pay for loss or damage caused by or resulting from any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease." - 69.
+When preparing CP 01 40 07 06, ISO, circulated a statement to state insurance regulators that included the following acknowledgement: